40 Best Things to Do With Kids on the Lower East Side

 The Tenement Museum and the Museum at Eldridge Street both offer engaging peeks at the area's past, along with frequent family programming.
 Sara D. Roosevelt Park hosts celebrations for Asian holidays in honor of the nearby Chinatown community.
 The neighborhood's restaurants reflect the area's diversity with dim sum houses, delicious delis, pizzerias and the oldest candy store in NYC all vying for your appetite.

-Of course there are cool, new kid-friendly attractions, too, including a pair of cat cafés, the New Museum, which offers FREE admission for children under age 19, and an amazing, in-progress underground park.
-Situated from Houston Street to the East River between the Bowery and Canal Street/East Broadway, the Lower East Side is small enough for families to explore on foot in one day, and boasts lots of places to play, both indoors and out.
+Of course there are cool, new kid-friendly attractions, too, including a pair of cat cafés, the New Museum, which offers FREE admission for children under age 19, and much more.
+Situated from Houston Street to Canal Street/East Broadway between the Bowery the East River, the Lower East Side is small enough for families to explore on foot in one day, and boasts lots of places to play, both indoors and out.
 Read on for 40 places to explore in this culturally rich neighborhood.

 RELATED: 100 Things to Do with Kids in NYC